Frequently asked questions

 Will I be told how well I performed in the online tests?

 You will be notified if you have been successful or unsuccessful in our tests.
-Unfortunately, due to the volume of applications, we are unable to provide you with feedback until the assessment centre stage of the process.
+Unfortunately, due to the volume of applications, we are unable to provide you with feedback until the assessment centre stage of the process and hope you understand.

 Can I send my CV to Smith & Williamson?

-Unfortunately, we do not accept ad-hoc CVs sent directly to our recruitment team, however if the role you want to apply for is not currently open, you can set up a job alert to be notified as soon as an opportunity of potential interest becomes live on our website.
+Unfortunately, we do not accept ad-hoc CVs sent directly to our recruitment team.
+If the role you want to apply for is not currently open, you can set up a job alert to be notified as soon as an opportunity of potential interest becomes live on our website.

 I have a disability, how can I ensure the appropriate adjustments are made during the application process?

-If you need any adjustments during any part of the online application, online tests or at interview stage, please contact our graduate recruitment team at email@example.com, we will be very happy to discuss with you how we can make the necessary reasonable adjustments to assist you.
+If you need any adjustments during any part of the online application, online tests or at interview stage, please contact our early careers recruitment team at firstname.lastname@example.org , we will be very happy to discuss with you how we can make the necessary reasonable adjustments to assist you.

 What are the timescales for the recruitment process?

-Upon submitting your application you will receive an email inviting you to complete our online numerical and verbal reasoning tests.
-We will try to keep you updated on the status of your application, however please bear with us between September and January as this is a very busy time.
+Upon submitting your application you will automatically receive an email inviting you to complete our online numerical and verbal reasoning tests.
+We will try to keep you updated on the status of your application, however, please bear with us between September and January as this is a very busy time for us.
 If you attend one of our assessment centres, you can expect to hear back from us within three working days.

 I have started studying towards a recognised accountancy /tax qualification, can I still apply?